Our logo features Plymouth’s unique lockmaking history!

 ALL PROCEEDS support Plymouth’s America 250 events to celebrate our nation’s 250th Anniversary!

 April 17 to July 4 – Plymouth’s Revolutionary Treasure Hunt!
-The sheets below will direct you to the historic Plymouth Green to look for clues to solve the mystery.
+The clue sheets (see the Events page) direct you to the historic Plymouth Green to look for clues to solve the mystery.
 The clues are available from sunrise to sunset, every day of the week.
 Claim the prize anytime during that period.
 Fun for everyone!
+Printed sheets are available at the Terryville Library.

-Coming Later in 2026 – Retrial of Moses Dunbar: Martyr or Patriot?
+Coming Later – Retrial of Moses Dunbar: Martyr or Patriot?

 Who was Moses Dunbar?
 He was a poor farmer with a pregnant wife and five kids living in Plymouth (then called Northbury) during the Revolutionary War.
 He was one of two men from Connecticut who were hanged for treason during the War (the other was Nathan Hale).
 What was Dunbar’s crime?
 He supported his mother country of England and his religion, the Church of England (aka the Anglican Church).
 He was against the War.
 Did he deserve to die?